NewsLocal News

 In October alone, the agency received 10,000 complaints of SNAP card recipients having their debit cards depleted.

-In October, the requests for help went up 46%, they believe due to the number of people scammed.
+Sand Springs Community Services is a food pantry that serves several hundred residents monthly.
+In October, the requests for help went up 46%, which they believe is due to the number of people scammed.

 “It’s running staff more ragged in response to the need,” said Executive Director Nathan Woodmansee, who is also the organization’s only full-time employee.